iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/nbactiv.png" class="img-fluid" %}

 <p class="legend">Training a network with 100 random data points in 10 dimensions.
 The network only has 20 randomly initialized neurons and the labels are linear.
 Each neuron has a unique activation pattern as can be seen on the graph.
-It is expected in this setting because there are so many possible activation patterns (close to $10^{25}$).
+It is expected in this setting because there are so many possible activation patterns (close to $10^{25}$<d-footnote>The number of activation patterns is the same as the number of regions in a partition by hyperplanes perpendicular to rows of $X$ and passing through the origin.
+This number of region is bounded<d-cite key="coverGeometricalStatisticalProperties1965"></d-cite> by \(2 r \left(\frac{e ~ (n-1)}{r}\right)^r\) with $r$ the rank of $X$</d-footnote>).
 However, as training progresses, neurons <em>align</em> themselves to the same pattern.
 After 300 steps, the 20 neurons only share 5 unique activation patterns.</p>

 We will not do an extensive benchmark on the convex method's performance with realistic data.
 However, we can show an aspect that sets gradient descent and solving the convex problem apart.
 The convex problem has fixed activation patterns.
 If the activations are missing important data, the convex solution will not be optimal.
 Meanwhile, in the non-convex problem, the gradient descent keeps shifting from pattern to pattern until it converges.